shopware/docs/guides/plugins/plugins/storefront/add-dynamic-content-via-ajax-calls.md

 export default class AjaxPlugin extends Plugin {
     init() {
-        // initalize the HttpClient
+        // initialize the HttpClient
         this._client = new HttpClient();

-        // get refernces to the dom elements this.button = this.el.children['ajax-button'];
+        // get references to the dom elements this.button = this.el.children['ajax-button'];
         this.textdiv = this.el.children['ajax-display'];